The clock doth chime

 bloodless screams

-Now seem silly.
+Now all seem silly.

 The fragrant dawn blows through the casement—